hursit/CountShares/README.md

 Description
 -----------
-Allow to count for a given URL the likes of this URL.
+Count total shares on social networks for a given URL.

 Working with
 ----------